 - Provides, through records of its meetings, an audit trail showing that suitable advice has been sought and that safety management decisions were well founded.

-The Safety Committee should include representatives, as appropriate, from the following areas:
+The PSC should include representatives, as appropriate, from the following areas:

 - The Delivery Team (including the Project Safety Manager, and other technical, contracts and finance officers as required);